ryzeon-dev/bmdns/README.md

 Useful note: static mappings are faster to search into than blocklist files

 ## Log
+Log files are written into:
+- `/usr/local/share/bmdns/` directory on linux systems
+- `%PROGRAMFILES(X86)%/bmdns/log/` directory on windows systems

-If log-persistency is set to `false`, BMDNS writes its log in the file `/usr/local/share/bmdns/bmdns.log`, which is created during the installation process.
+If log-persistency is set to `false`, BMDNS writes its log in the file `LOG_DIR/bmdns.log`, which is created during the installation process.
 The log is wiped at every restart of the service

 If log-persistency is set to `true`, BMDNS will create a new file at every restart of the service, naming it `bmdns_[$date]_[$time].log`.